u-tanick/M5Stack-AtomicMotion-and-GestureUnit-sample/README.md

 # M5Stack-AtomicMotion-and-GestureUnit-sample

-Use AtomS3 ,AtomicMotion and GestureUnit
+Use AtomS3 ,AtomicMotion and GestureUnit sample